How to Paint a Cookie Video

 Some of those cookies were made with icing and some of them were painted.
-I did however use my Kopykake projector for entire set.
-I made a how to “KopyKake Tutorial Video” and thought I would share how I made the rest of the cookies.
+I did however use my Kopykake projector for the entire set.
+I made a how-to “KopyKake Tutorial Video” and thought I would share how I made the rest of the cookies.

 The elephant is made with royal icing and the others are painted.
 If you notice, the worm doesn’t look all that wonderful.
 I could have made another one but, I wanted to show you you need to paint in thin layers.
-If you use to much color without adding water, that is what will happen.
+If you use to many colors without adding water, that is what will happen.

 Supplies for How to Paint a Cookie Video:

 AmeriColor Gel Colors

 This 10 “-Well Rounded Plastic Palette for my colors is great for painting.
 It is easy to wash and it has several wells for your colors so add a tiny amount of AmeriColor and a little water on the tip of my brush and begin painting.